Deferred Action for Childhood Arrivals (DACA)

 How do I request deferred action?

 Individuals requesting deferred action must file three forms with USCIS: I-821D, Consideration of Deferred Action for Childhood Arrivals; I-765, Application for Employment Authorization; and the I-765 Worksheet.
-All forms can be obtained for free from USCIS's website: www.uscis.gov/forms.
-Applications from MA residents should be sent to USCIS's Chicago Lockbox:
+All forms can be obtained for free from the USCIS website.
+Applications from New England residents should be sent the USCIS Chicago Lockbox:

 PO Box 5757